 Preparation is always the key to a successful move no matter what month it is.
 Here are some basic tips for better ensuring you have a stress-free moving day around the end of the year:

-- Give back.
-This is a perfect opportunity to donate your unwanted clothing and other items to charity.
+- This is a perfect opportunity to donate your unwanted clothing and other items to charity.
 Not only will you lighten your load, but you’ll also brighten the season for the less fortunate.

-- Be safe.
-More break-ins and robberies happen during this time of year than any other, so be careful.
+- More break-ins and robberies happen during this time of year than any other, so be careful.
 Install a security system or change the locks at your new house before moving in to provide extra protection.

-- Budget accordingly.
-Money’s always a little tighter around the holidays, thanks to all the spending we do on gifts.
+- Money’s always a little tighter around the holidays, thanks to all the spending we do on gifts.
 This could leave you strapped for cash if you have to move.
 Plan your budget as soon as you can, and don’t forget to leave yourself a buffer in case the unexpected happens.

 Moving Days to Avoid